 Are These Paints Safe for Your Pets?

-If you are considering something to paint a DIY dog bed, dog house indoors, or a wooden kennel in the backyard, non-toxic paints are good to start with.
+If you are considering something to paint, a DIY dog bed, a dog house indoors, or a wooden kennel in the backyard, non-toxic paints are good to start with.

-If your puppy lick or chew the paint (fresh or dried), it can also show side effects like dizziness, hair loss, breathing issues, etc.
+If your puppy licks or chews the paint (fresh or dried), it can also show side effects like dizziness, hair loss, breathing issues, etc.

 These paints are specifically designed for safer use and can be used around cats and dogs without any problems.